DORA, SPACE, DevEx, DX Core 4: Each Answers a Different Question

 The danger of metric bureaucracy

-Well-intentioned frameworks often degenerate into empty rituals.
+Well-intentioned approaches often degenerate into empty rituals.
 What begins as an honest attempt to understand complex work becomes a compliance checklist.

 Signs of degeneration: